antarctica/bas-style-kit-docs/site/_core/type.md

   included="yes"
 %}

-The BAS *brand* font, Gill Sans, is the BAS official font.
-It is included in the BAS Style Kit to integrate the font into official BAS websites and applications, in high impact areas such as headings and top-level navigation.
+Gill Sans is the BAS logo font used for high impact areas such as headings and top-level navigation.

 <div class="bsk-alert bsk-alert-solid bsk-alert-warning bsk-alert-block bsk-alert-icon">
   <header class="bsk-alert-heading">